Amaga (flatworm): Etymology

 The name Amaga comes from the specific epithet, amagensis, of the type-species, originally described as Geoplana amagensis due to its occurrence in the proximities of Amagá, Colombia.

-Amaga expatria as an invasive species
+Invasive species

 Most species of Amaga have been found in their country of origin in continental South America.
 However, Amaga expatria has been discovered in the Bermuda and has never been found in South America.
 In 2020, a study showed that the species was present in many locations in the islands of Guadeloupe and Martinique.
 Amaga expatria feeds on earthworms and snails.

+Amaga pseudobama has been discovered in North Carolina, Georgia and Florida in the USA.
+Its country of origin, probably in South America, is unknown.

 Genetics

 The complete mitochondrial genome of Amaga expatria has been analysed.
 It is 14,962 bp in length and contains 12 protein coding genes, two rRNA genes and 22 tRNA genes.
 The mitogenome was compared with the few available mitogenomes from geoplanids and the most similar was Obama nungara, a species from South America.

+The complete mitogenome of Amaga pseudobama also encodes for 12 protein coding genes, 2 rRNA and 22 tRNA and is colinear with those of other Geoplanidae.
+The Elongation Factor 1-alpha gene, 18S and 28S genes were also characterised.

 Species

 The following species are accepted in the genus Amaga: